Heg0Dmsk/katacoda-scenarios/data-persistence-in-containers/intro.md

 Data inside containers is ephemeral.
-Therefore it is crucial to pesist the data in order to prevent data loss.
+Therefore it is crucial to persist the data in order to prevent data loss.

 This Katacoda shows a few examples on how to do so.
 The examples include

 - Docker
   - bind mounts
   - Docker volumes
-- Kubernetes (K8s)
+- Kubernetes
-  - persistent volume claim
+  - persistent volume (claim)